AshFitz/The-Gluten-Free-Garden/README.md

 * Educate and raise awareness about being gluten free.
 * Encourage users to sign up to our Masterclass to increase revenue.
 * Increase traffic on our social media accounts.
+* Have users using our own recipes at home.
 * Create loyal users.

 ### User Stories: